everlasterVR/everlastervr.github.io/_vam_plugins/naturalis/collider_friction/content.md

 Collider friction can be configured in the Skin Materials 2 tab.
+These controls affect both hard colliders and colliders of the soft physics mesh simultaneously.

 ![1_0_collider_friction.jpg](/assets/screens/naturalis/1_0_collider_friction.jpg)

-> **Note**: Collider friction of hard colliders falls off with distance from their calibrated position to prevent them from sticking to colliding objects.

 ## Adaptive Friction